 SORT & SURVIVE is a professional service.
 I never divulge client information to third parties, nor any personal or business details that I may see in the course of my work (which is generally unavoidable).
 The only way in which your situation may be mentioned to others is in the context of my own services, and is de-personalised and unidentifiable (e.g. “a client in Hertfordshire”, “John in London”).
 It is helpful to be able to give examples to other clients of how particular situations can be addressed.
 For example: how long it took to deal with a room of a certain size, the furniture that was used for storage, the solutions we found whilst working together.
 If you are in agreement, I may take photographs for use on my website, but this will only happen with your express permission.
 Finally, I will ask you for your feedback after the completion of the work and I will be grateful for any testimonial you may provide.

-- Charges for services will be levied at £60 for the initial consultation (2 hours) and £40 for a written report/action plan.
-Further hours are at £30 per hour or £210 per day.
+- Charges for services for private clients will be levied at £75 for the initial consultation (2 hours) which includes a report normally sent by e-mail.
+Further hours are at £35 per hour or £245 per per day.
 An invoice will be issued within 7 days of the work being carried out, and this invoice is payable within 30 days.
 All payments should be made by cheque made payable to SORT & SURVIVE, or direct by BACS using the bank details shown on the invoice.

 - Travel charges are made up of the actual ticket cost of travel.
 If travel time is in excess of one hour each way, an additional charge may be made for time taken to travel at £10 per hour.
 This will be made clear before the booking is accepted.